 Due to the outbreak of the novel coronavirus, COVID-19, the Governor of Vermont declared a state of emergency.
-The state of emergency and the consequences of the pandemic persist.
 In response to the pandemic, the Commission ordered a moratorium on various utility disconnections.
-On October 16, 2020, the moratorium on gas, electric, and basic telephone disconnections will be lifted in order to encourage greater participation in the Vermont COVID-19 Arrearage Assistance Program that distributes federal funds.
-This emergency rule amends various procedural requirements to reduce or eliminate in-person contact between members of the public and utility staff to reduce the risk of exposure to the COVID-19 virus.
+On July 15, 2021, the moratorium on gas, electric, and basic telephone disconnections was lifted.
+The moratorium on water disconnections, established pursuant to Act 92 of 2020, was lifted on June 15, 2021, concurrent with the end of the state of emergency.
+The economic consequences of the pandemic nonetheless persist.
+This emergency rule provides additional consumer notification requirements in order to encourage greater participation in the Vermont Homeowner Assistance Program ("VHAP") and the Vermont Emergency Rental and Utility Assistance Program ("VERAP" or "VERAP-U") that distribute federal funds.
+A significant purpose of this emergency rule is that it implores utilities to continue to provide meaningful assistance to customers to connect them with these muchneeded available funds.
 This rule also provides enhanced consumer protections to customers who may be experiencing financial hardship due to COVID-19.
 This rule shall take effect on the date of its filing, and shall remain in effect for six months, or until the Commission withdraws it.